spevnev/Sagit/README.md

-# Sagit - Selective add for git
+# Sagit

 Sagit is a small CLI utility which aims to make `git add` more flexible by allowing to stage changes on a line-by-line basis.

+Works on Linux and MacOS

 ## Building and Installing